A guide to planning community care retirement communities.

 The latest update - December 2008 - is now available following changes in policy and practice concerning continuous care retirement communities.

-To help with downloading, the PDF for this report is available in two parts:
+To help with downloading, the PDF for this report from 2007 is also available in two parts.

 Few continuing care retirement communities (CCRCs) have been developed in the UK, although they are expected to become increasingly common.
 As a relatively new concept, there is a general lack of understanding of the characteristics and role of CCRCs and the issues they raise.
 This analysis of current and emerging policy and practice is intended to provide practical assistance to those involved in the planning and development process, especially local authority planning officers.
 The study, by Robin Tetlow of Tetlow King Planning Ltd., found: